Young Ambassadors and Children's Commissioner call for an end to stigma of food insecurity

 As partners in the work of the Inquiry, Children in Scotland is supporting the Young Food Ambassador's calls and tonight's event.

 The Children’s Future Food Inquiry is the first attempt to systematically seek the views of children and young people living in poverty across Scotland and the rest of the UK.
 Following 12 months investigating children’s food insecurity in Scotland and the other UK nations, the final report pulls together input from hundreds of young people, frontline staff, academics and experts.
-A powerful short film about the work of the Inquiry is available to watch here.
+A powerful short film about the work of the Inquiry is available – click here to watch.

 Dame Emma Thompson, Children’s Future Food Inquiry ambassador, said: “In a wealthy society that claims to value compassion and humanity, how can we tolerate the injustice of millions of children going hungry?